azzamaddouri/chat_app/README.md

 ## Project Demo

-You can watch a demo of the project on YouTube:
+You can watch a demo of the project on YouTube :

 [![Project Demo Poster](https://img.youtube.com/vi/CncSbLA1Cm8/maxresdefault.jpg)](https://youtu.be/CncSbLA1Cm8)